Best Smokeless Fire Pits to Buy in January 2026

 Cuisinart 24” Cleanburn Smokeless Fire Pit with Removable Base for Ash, Portable Wood Burning Outdoor Fireplace, Stainless Steel Smoke Free Outdoor Heater, Enhanced Airflow and Easy Cleanup

-- ENHANCED AIRFLOW FOR QUICK IGNITION AND EFFICIENT WOOD BURNING.
+- ENHANCED AIRFLOW ENSURES EFFICIENT WOOD BURNING AND FAST IGNITION.

-- DURABLE, PORTABLE CONSTRUCTION FOR EASY TRANSPORT AND CLEANUP.
+- DURABLE, LIGHTWEIGHT, AND PORTABLE FOR EASY OUTDOOR ENJOYMENT.

 Making a smokeless fire pit involves designing and constructing a pit that minimizes the amount of smoke produced.
 Here's a step-by-step guide to help you create your own smokeless fire pit: